cal-data-eng/notes/relational_algebra/primitives.md

 ## Set Relational Algebra

 An algebra is a mathematical theory that defines formulaic operations on variables of specific domains, thereby determining mathematical properties in those domains.
-For example, elementary algebra defines operations on arithmetic variables, linear algebra defines operations on vectors and matrices, and set algebra defines operations on sets. **Relational algebra** algebra defines operations on **relations**.
+For example, elementary algebra defines operations on arithmetic variables, linear algebra defines operations on vectors and matrices, and set algebra defines operations on sets. **Relational algebra** defines operations on **relations**.

 The relational algebra theory was popularized by Edgar F. Codd's 1970 work \[1] in defining the relational model, which formed the theoretical basis for relational databases and informed the concurrent development of relational database management systems (rDBMSes).